Ignorance19941019/Miniature-Database-System/README.md

 ```

 The program will print the running time for each single query and produce a text file of the result table (if the input query generates one).
-After all queres done, it will also produce a file containing all reuslting tables called 'nl1668_lz1883_AllOperations'.
 This program assumes 'sales1.txt' and 'sales2.txt' to be in the same directory as test.txt, util.py and main.py.

-We tried to run our .rpz on crunchy5, but got an error.
-But we could run this .rpz from other seperate liunux machines, we have attached a screenshot of us running .rpz in a seperate unzip envirnment.